 With Soundstripe, you can stream and license any and all of the 7,000+ royalty free songs in the music catalog.

 Unlike YouTube Audio Library, there aren’t any attribution hoops to jump through when you license music through Soundstripe.
 Plus, you get perpetual coverage, so you won’t have to repeat the whole licensing process every few years.

 With that in mind, let’s discuss the key similarities and differences between Soundstripe and YouTube Audio Library in terms of cost, music variety, and attribution.

 If you want to test the waters with both services, the good news is that Soundstripe and YouTube Audio Library both offer a way to do so for free.

 When you sign up for a free Soundstripe account, you can stream any song, build custom playlists, favorite songs and artists, and even get watermarked previews of songs.

-And if you upgrade to a paid subscription, you unlock unlimited access to music, sound effects, and/or video starting at $12.50/month.
+And if you upgrade to a paid subscription, you unlock unlimited access to music and sound effects starting at $9.99/month.
 This lets you find and license any song from the app in five minutes or less.